harshalpatil2012/DevUtils/Misc/fb.md

 - Reduced feature release cycle from 70 days to 40-45 days, a 35-43% improvement, aligning with MA's strategic priority of delivering value quickly to customers.
 - Optimally allocated story points and segmented feature stories, helping PMT in efficient project management and improving sprint planning accuracy.
 - Focused on delivering high-impact features that directly contribute to fraud detection and system performance, aligning work with key business priorities.
+- Actively participated in release planning and feature planning sessions, ensuring that technical priorities aligned with business objectives and contributing to more efficient and effective product development cycles

 ### Learn and pivot
 - Quickly adapted to new responsibilities, taking on tech lead role for two teams instead of one, demonstrating flexibility and leadership capabilities.
 - Demonstrated ability to learn and apply new technologies and methodologies to improve team performance and product quality, such as implementing automated testing tools.
 - Conducted exploratory testing personally to ensure optimal product quality, showing adaptability and commitment to excellence.
+- Demonstrated adaptability and cross-functional collaboration through active involvement in CRQ and XLR review processes, contributing technical expertise to improve change management and project coordination

 ### Own the outcome
 - Took ownership of multiple releases for provider and consumer API, as well as supporting DS core release and adhoc CRQ support for patch releases, ensuring timely delivery and quality.
 - Executed with speed and agility, delivering tangible results in resolving production issues and implementing performance improvements, often under tight deadlines.
 - Ensured clarity on actions and decisions, engaging the right stakeholders and escalating when necessary to make decisions with urgency, particularly in resolving critical production issues.
 - Took responsibility for the end-to-end delivery of scalable and resilient features, ensuring high-quality outcomes that meet business needs.
+- Took ownership of the entire software development lifecycle by actively contributing to release planning, feature planning, and critical review processes (CRQ and XLR), ensuring high-quality outcomes from inception to deployment

 ## Key Achievements Summary
 - Resolved 10+ production issues, including critical billing problems, safeguarding MA's reputation.